|How to Completely

 ABOUT THE AUTHORS

 J.F.
-Talbott, J.D., is a labour lawyer, consultant, and founder of the Ottawa firm, Labour Relations Consultants.
+Talbott, J.D., is a labour lawyer, consultant, and founder of Labour Relations Consultants.

 To find out information about their upcoming office gossip seminars, or to deliver a bit of juicy gossip, drop them a line by selecting the "Contact Us" buttons at the top or bottom of this page.